 Aside from the other costs involved in purchasing, ongoing costs of owning a cottage or second home including:

+You can receive online home insurance quotations by visiting our webpage.
 In addition to these ongoing costs, if this isn't your primary residence you can expect to owe capital gains tax if you sell the cottage at a profit anytime in the future.

 Finally, getting pre-approved for a mortgage is crucial with so little inventory of cottages for sale and so much competition.
 Also, getting pre-approved can help you to determine how much your lender will be willing to lend to you, and at what interest rate.